maxinebaghdadi/Wine-Predictions/index.md

 ### Splitting Data into Testing/Training Set (80/20 Split):

-Our final goal is to output variety and country.
+Our final goal is to output wine's variety and country.
 However, those 2 outputs are in 2 different columns in the dataframe.
-Therefore we are running to regressions:
+Therefore, we are running to regressions:

-1. Logistic Regression (Processed Description --> Variety)
+1. Multinomial NB Regression (Processed Description --> Variety)
 2. Multinomial Logistic Regression (Variety, Price --> Country)

 We use GridSearchCV to find the optimal hyperparameters of this model to increase its accuracy.

 ### Model 1: Run MultinomialNB Regression
-(description → variety)
+(Processed Description --> Variety)

 A MultinomialNB Regression is a classification method that derives the probability of a given feature vector with an associated label.
 This model assumes conditional independence for every feature.
 Here our input was the cleaned descriptions and the output was the variety.

 ### Model 2: Run Multinomial Logistic Regression
-(variety, price → country)
+(Variety, Price --> Country)

-A Logistic Regression model is a linear classification method that learns the probability of a sample belonging to a class to find the optimal decision boundary that seperates the classes.
-Here we take multiple inputs as variety and price as input and predict the country that is associated with those inputs.
+A Multinomial Logistic Regression model is a linear classification method that learns the probability of a sample belonging to a class to find the optimal decision boundary that separates the classes.
+Here we take multiple inputs as a variety and price as input and predict the country that is associated with those inputs.

 # Results